kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ## Summary

 This KEP proposes exposing Dynamic Resource Allocation (DRA) device attributes to workloads via CDI (Container Device Interface) mounts.
-The DRA framework will provide helper functions enabling drivers to automatically generate per-claim attribute JSON files and mount them into containers via CDI.
+The DRA framework will provide helper functions (`MetadataWriter`) enabling drivers to write schema-validated device metadata to per-claim JSON files, which are mounted into containers via CDI.
 Workloads like KubeVirt can read device metadata like PCIe bus address, or mediated device UUID, from standardized file paths without requiring custom controllers or Downward API changes.

 ## Motivation